-[Editor’s note: Sharing and compatibility studies with GSO FSS satellite with BSS feeder link earth stations communicate are required in this frequency band and result of the sharing studies between the non-GSO ESIMs and terrestrial service to be inserted below.]

 4/1.16/3.4.2 Broadcasting-satellite service in the frequency band 17.7-17.8 GHz in Region 2

-In this band RR No. 22.2 apply, therefore, non-GSO FSS systems, shall not cause unacceptable interference to and shall not claim protection from GSO FSS and BSS.

-In addition, in this band, GSO FSS earth stations and non-GSO ESIMs are both receiving; therefore, no interference can be caused by non-GSO ESIMs into the GSO FSS receiving earth stations.
+In this band, GSO FSS earth stations and non-GSO ESIMs are both receiving; therefore, no interference can be caused by non-GSO ESIMs into the GSO FSS receiving earth stations.

+In addition, in this band RR No. 22.2 applies.
+Therefore, therefore, non-GSO FSS systems, shall not cause unacceptable interference to and shall not claim protection from GSO FSS and BSS.

-4/1.16/3.4.3 Mobile-satellite service
+4/1.16/3.4.3 Mobile-satellite service in the frequency bands 19.7--20.2 GHz and 29.5--30 GHz

-no ITU-R Recommendations or Reports related to the characteristics of MSS systems operating in these bands have been identified by WP 4C and no characteristics have been contributed to WP 4C.
+To date, No ITU-R Recommendations or Reports related to the characteristics of MSS systems operating in these bands have been identified .

-[4/1.16/3.5.3.1 Frequency band 19.7-20.2 GHz1

-[TBD]

-4/1.16/3.5.3.2 Frequency band 29.5-30 GHz1

-[TBD]]

 4/1.16/3.4.4 Space-to-space communication for Earth exploration-satellite service in the frequency band 29.95-30 GHz

-ESIMs[TBD]
+In order to protect space-to-space communications for the Earth exploration-satellite service, in the frequency band 29.95-30 GHz non-GSO ESIMss should be operated within the envelope of the characteristics of typical earth stations of the non-GSO FSS systems initially published and included in the International Frequency Information Circular (BR IFIC.

 4/1.16/3.4.5 Earth exploration-satellite service (passive) and space research service (passive)

 4/1.16/3.4.5.1 Frequency band 18.6-18.8 GHz

-The EESS (passive) are allocated on a primary basis in all three ITU Regions, while SRS (passive) is primary in Region 2 in the 18.6-18.8 GHz frequency band; the two services are adjacent to the bands proposed for use by FSS non-GSO downlink to ESIMs.
+The EESS (passive) is allocated on a primary basis in all three ITU Regions, while the SRS (passive) is primary in Region 2 in the 18.6-18.8 GHz frequency band; the two services are adjacent to the bands proposed for use by FSS non-GSO downlink to ESIMs.
+As SRS (passive) consists in sensors on board spacecraft around other planets or telescopes looking towards outer space, no interference is expected on this service.

+Four compatibility studies between non-GSO FSS space stations operating in the 17.8-18.6 GHz and 18.8-19.3 GHz bands and EESS (passive) stations operating in the 18.6-18.8 GHz band have been performed.

-[The FSS downlink signal for communication with ESIMss is unchanged from the FSS downlink signal that is used for fixed FSS earth stations.
+Study 1: [The FSS downlink signal for communication with ESIMs is unchanged from the FSS downlink signal that is used for fixed FSS earth stations.
 Further analysis would verify whether a non-GSO FSS earth station receiving these transmissions would alter the adjacent band FSS interference environment to the primary EESS (passive) or SRS (passive) band from what is currently permitted by the International Radio Regulations.
 Given the ESIMs concept of operations and technical characteristics for this agenda item, the non-GSO FSS space stations will operate in the same manner as traditional non-GSO FSS space stations (i.e., in the space-to-Earth direction with no change in transmit parameters), and ESIMs stations would only be receiving the same downlink transmissions that are also being directed to the Earth’s surface in accordance with current international regulatory provisions applicable to the non-GSO FSS.
-It should be noted that non-GSO FSS space station operations do not extend beyond the edge of coverage of the Earth as viewed by the space station; any non-GSO FSS ESIMs operations that differ from such operations may have their own set of scenarios and assumptions and would need to be considered separately from the traditional non-GSO FSS operational scenario.
+ESIMs

 Taking the above into account, as long as the non-GSO FSS downlink signal for communication with ESIMs stations is unchanged from the non-GSO FSS downlink signal that is used for fixed FSS earth stations and ESIMs stations maintain the same operations for the non-GSO FSS that are currently in conformity with the international Radio Regulations., additional sharing and compatibility studies with primary EESS (passive) and SRS (passive) may not be required in this adjacent frequency band. ]